deanishe/bundler-icon-server/README.md

 # Icon Generator for Alfred Bundler #

-This is a backend server for the [Alfred Bundler](https://github.com/shawnrice/alfred-bundler).
+This is a backend server for the [Alfred Bundler][alfred-bundler].

-It generates icons from webfonts that contain icons instead of letters, such as [Font Awesome](http://fortawesome.github.io/Font-Awesome/).
+It generates icons from webfonts that contain icons instead of letters, such as [Font Awesome][font-awesome].
 (It can of course also generate icons from fonts that contain normal letters.)

 It is built with Python and Flask and designed to run as a WSGI application behind a proper web server.

 ## Installation ##

 Clone the repository and run `setup.sh` in the root directory.
-This will create the virtualenv and install the necessary dependencies (from `requirements.txt`) with `pip`. **Note**: The [Pillow library](http://pillow.readthedocs.org/en/latest/index.html) is required, so please ensure that your system has [the libraries required](http://pillow.readthedocs.org/en/latest/installation.html) to compile Pillow.
+This will create the virtualenv and install the necessary dependencies (from `requirements.txt`) with `pip`. **Note**: The [Pillow library][pillow] is required, so please ensure that your system has [the libraries required][pillow-install] to compile Pillow.
 (The `*-dev` libraries can be removed after installation.)

 ## Configuration ##

 After installation you **must** edit `siteconfig.py`.
 This file is not included in the repo, but is created (empty) by `setup.sh`.
 It overrides the settings in `config.py`.
 At minimum, you must override `MAX_CACHE_SIZE` to a non-zero number, or the application will not run.

-The server includes the [Font Awesome](http://fortawesome.github.io/Font-Awesome/), [Elusive Icons](https://github.com/aristath/elusive-iconfont), [IcoMoon](http://icomoon.io/) and [Typicons](http://typicons.com/) fonts and corresponding JSON configuration files and CSS files.
+The server includes the [Font Awesome][font-awesome], [Elusive Icons][elusive-icons] and [Typicons][typicons] fonts and corresponding JSON configuration files and CSS files.

 To add a new font, add the webfont files (TTF, WOFF etc.) to the `iconserver/static/fonts` directory, the CSS file for the webfont (which defines the classes for each icon/character) to `iconserver/static/css` and create a corresponding JSON configuration file in `/fonts`.